runemadsen/runemadsen-2012/writings/printing-code/lecture-form.md

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/placement_11_small.png" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/placement_11.png" />

 We will talk much more about this in a coming class.

-The bottom line with this is that you need to start thinking about now only what you draw, but where you draw it.
+But even without a grid system, you need to think about placement and scale.

 The "small" Beetle ad is a classic example of why this matters.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/beetle2_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/beetle2.jpg" />

+The same ad really wouldn't make any sense if the designer hadn's positioned and scaled the car according to the message.

 Placement in Processing